A stochastic approximation for the finite-size Kuramoto-Sakaguchi model: Discussion

 \section{Discussion}

-We provided a comprehensive treatment of the effect of non-entrained rogue oscillators on the collective behaviour of the entrained synchronized oscillators in the Kuramoto-Sakaguchi model.
-We established an average effect, in the spirit of a law of large numbers, and then determined the fluctuations around the mean effect akin to the central limit theorem.
+We considered the effect of non-entrained rogue oscillators on the collective behaviour of the entrained synchronized oscillators in the Kuramoto-Sakaguchi model.
+We established an average effect, in the spirit of a law of large numbers, and then considered fluctuations around the mean effect akin to the central limit theorem.
 We presented results from numerical simulations that suggest that the fluctuations can be approximated by a Gaussian process with a stationary density and fluctuations which decay as $1/\sqrt{N}$.
 Hence for fluctuations to have a significant effect one needs the number of rogue oscillators to be sufficiently large to allow for a central limit theorem and sufficiently small to have a nonnegligible variance.
 Gaussian processes are determined entirely by their mean and their covariance function.
-This allowed us to replace the interaction term involving the rogue oscillators by an Ornstein Uhlenbeck process, and to formulate a closed equation for the entrained synchronized oscillators only, which are driven by this complex Ornstein-Uhlenbeck process.
+We used a two-dimensional Ornstein-Uhlenbeck process as a surrogate stochastic Gaussian process by fitting the covariance function.
+This enabled us to replace the interaction term involving the rogue oscillators by this Ornstein Uhlenbeck process, and to formulate a closed equation for the entrained synchronized oscillators only, which are driven by this complex Ornstein-Uhlenbeck process.
 The reduced system of stochastic differential equations showed remarkable capability to reproduce the statistical behaviour of the entrained oscillators such as the probability density function of the order parameter.
 It is pertinent to mention that the order parameter is driven by coloured Ornstein-Uhlenbeck noise and not, as previously claimed on heuristic grounds, by Brownian motion.
-We showed that Brownian motion will lead to a far rougher time evolution of the order parameter than the actual Kuramoto-Sakaguchi equation.
-On a theoretical level, it would be interesting to see if one can employ homogenization theory for chaotic deterministic slow-fast systems \cite{MelbourneStuart11,GottwaldMelbourne13,KellyMelbourne16,KorepanovEtAl22,ChevyrevEtAl22} to derive limiting stochastic dynamics for the entrained oscillators directly from the deterministic Kuramoto-Sakaguchi model (\ref{eq:ks}), assuming that rogue oscillators are fast.
-However, we caution that we showed here numerically that the fluctuations have an underlying stationary Gaussian distribution with a constant variance rather than a nonstationary Gaussian distribution with a linearly in time varying variance.\\
+The OU noise was fitted by directly using information of the unresolved dynamics (i.e. the statistical behaviour of $S$ and $C$) rather than by blind fitting of the resolved synchronized behaviour, as is usually done when imposing coarse grained model.\\